lukakobal/dictionary-with-audio/README.md

 Example: “The beauty of nature is breathtaking.”

-Audio: play button for pronunciation
+Audio: 🔊 play button for pronunciation

-Notes
+⚠️ Notes

-If the word cannot be found, the app shows: “Could not find that word.
+If the word is not found, the app shows:
+“Could not find that word.
 Try another.”

-Results depend on the data provided by the Free Dictionary API.
+Results depend on the Free Dictionary API data.